junyoung7727/qforge/README.md

-# Quantum Circuit Analysis & Generation Framework
+# Optimizing Quantum Circuit Design Through Decision Transformers: In Real Quantum Computer

 A practical framework for **analyzing** quantum circuit properties and **generating** new circuits conditioned on target objectives.
 The system combines a **Decision Transformer (DT)** with **graph neural network (GNN)** embeddings to predict circuit properties and to autoregressively generate ansätze under hardware constraints.